rmauron/HDCA_heart_dev/environments/README.md

 ### Use conda environemnts:

-Use the conda environments by running
+Use the conda environments by running:

     ```
-    conda activate environment.yml
+    conda env create -f environment.yml
     ```